benchopt/benchopt/CHANGE.md

 - Add a `--version` option in benchopt and check that the version installed in conda subenv match the one in the calling process (#83)
+- Change default mode to local run.
+Can call a run in an environment with option `--env` for a dedicated conda env or `--env-name ENV_NAME` to specify the env to use. (#94)

 ### 1.0 - 2020-09-25 - Release highlights